Holy Destructors

 Cinematographer

-Vytautas Katkus, LAC, Dr. Patrick C. Hickey
+Vytautas Katkus, Dr. Patrick C. Hickey

 Gediminas Jakubka